quimbayo-jp/Global-Cleaning-Networks/README.md

 The data sets available here are parts of the following article:

-The global structure of marine cleaning mutualism Quimbayo JP, Cantor M, Dias MS, Grutter AS, Gingins S, Becker JHA, Floeter SR.
+Quimbayo JP, Cantor M, Dias MS, Grutter AS, Gingins S, Becker JHA, Floeter SR.The global structure of marine cleaning mutualism

 Description